FrancescoCrino/ConnectedBusMonitor/Technology.md

 # TECHNOLOGY

-In this section all the technology aspects of our project are described. <\br>
+In this section all the technology aspects of our project are described. </br>
 At first we will look in detail all the hardware components used to build our device, then we will have a look at the overall architecture and then we will see how the cloud part is managed.

 ## OVERALL ARCHITECHTURE: